mbmcmullen27/effective-c/README.md

 - compiler flag `-Wswitch-enum` will help diagnose unhandled enum values in switch statements
     - there seems to be a lot of useful debugging flags, but how helpful are they if you need to know which ones to include ahead of time?

+- smart use of goto and labels: goto chain for cleaning up memory/closing files
+    - (94) resources are allocated in a certain order, operated upon, and then released in reverse